PaulaRS/paula-ramos-silva/content/post/video/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: ''
+  caption: The main groups of sea butterflies and their shell wall structures
-  focal_point: ''
+  focal_point: center
-  placement: 2
+  placement: 1
   preview_only: false

 authors: